medic/cht-docs/content/en/design/best-practices/_index.md

 **Percentages**

 - Percentage bars show progress towards completing certain reports.
 The colored part of the bar will update as reports are created.
 - If there is a goal, a line will be on the bar to mark the goal.
 If the bar is green, the goal has been met.
-If the bar is red, the goal has not yet been met.
+If the bar is black, the goal has not yet been met.
 - The text below the bar shows how the percentage is calculated, displaying the number of Reports that met the requirement out of the total number of Reports.

 <br>